Q1Zeng/Q1Zeng.github.io/_pages/about.md

 Currently I am working as a software engineer at Google Cloud AI to make Gemini better.

+I'm always open to chat with anything interesting.
 Feel free to reach out!

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->